-Your laboratory grade will be based upon two practical exams.
+Your laboratory grade will be based upon two exams.
 Please be aware that this lab is designed for you to collect important information in class exercises, and pre- and post-lab assignments.
 This information will be in your lab quizzes.
-Please see your lab instructor for policies, expectations and the schedule of assignments.
+In addition to your syllabus, please see your lab instructor for policies, expectations and the schedule of assignments.